 The Texas Prescribed Burn Act (the Act) affirms a landowner's right to conduct burns on their own property, but "does not modify the landowner's liability for property damage, personal injury, or death resulting from a burn that is not conducted as provided" by the Act.
 Tex.
 Nat.
 Res.
-Code § 153.002, 153.003.
+Code §§ 153.002, 153.003.
 However, the Act offers substantial protection from liability for prescribed burns conducted in accordance with the statute. § 153.081.

-The Act delegates the substance of standards for conducting prescribed burns to a Prescribed Burning Board, which operates under the Texas Department of Agriculture and in conjunction with the Texas Commission on Environmental Quality (TCEQ). § 153.047, 153.048.
+The Act delegates the establishment of standards for conducting prescribed burns-save for minimum standards announced by the Act-to a Prescribed Burning Board, which operates under the Texas Department of Agriculture and in conjunction with the Texas Commission on Environmental Quality (TCEQ). §§ 153.047, 153.048.
 Regulations promulgated by the Department and TCEQ are located in the Texas Administrative Code in Title 4 and Title 30, respectively.
 See 4 Tex.
 Admin.
-Code § 225.1 et seq., 30 Tex.
+Code §§ 225.1 et seq., 30 Tex.
 Admin.
-Code § 111.219, 111.221.
+Code §§ 111.219, 111.221; see also 30 Tex.
+Admin.
+Code § 111.203 (defining "[p] rescribed burn" as "[t]he controlled application of fire to naturally occurring or naturalized vegetative fuels under specified environmental conditions and confined to a predetermined area, following appropriate planning and precautionary measures.").

-The Act protects landowners from liability for injury or damages that result from a prescribed burn if the burn is conducted under the supervision of a certified and insured prescribed burn manager (CIPBM) and the CIPBM carries sufficient liability coverage. § 153.081, 153.082.
+The Act protects landowners from liability for injury or damages that result from a prescribed burn if the burn is conducted under the supervision of a certified and insured prescribed burn manager (CIPBM) and the CIPBM carries sufficient liability coverage. §§ 153.081, 153.082; see also 30 Tex.
+Admin.
+Code § 111.203(1) (defining a CIPBM as "A person with ultimate authority and responsibility for a prescribed burn, who has been certified by the Prescribed Burning Board of the Texas Department of Agriculture.").

 That is, private landowners in TX are immune from liability if the landowner complies with the statute by having the burn conducted by a CIPBM with sufficient insurance coverage.

 The Prescribed Burning Board (Board) publishes requirements for certification.
 See 4 Tex.
 Admin. § 226.1 et seq.
 In general, a completed application requires submission of the Board's form with payment of the applicable fee, documentation of training and experience, and proof of insurance.

 Note that in Texas, landowners and burn bosses who are not licensed CIPBMs may still legally conduct prescribed burns, regardless of their level of training, experience, use of a burn plan, or insurance.
-Prescribed burning by unlicensed individuals is authorized for "forest, range and wildland/wildlife management, and wildfire hazard mitigation purposes, with the exception of coastal salt-marsh management burning."
-30 Tex.
+Prescribed burning by unlicensed individuals is authorized for "forest, range and wildland/wildlife management, and wildfire hazard mitigation purposes, with the exception of coastal salt-marsh management burning," 30 Tex.
 Admin.
-Code § 111.211(1).
+Code § 111.211(1), so long as "structures containing sensitive receptors [are not] negatively affected by the burn."
+Id.